 With 12 full–time faculty, the 60–credit program encourages students to pursue their primary interests in areas such as advertising design, illustration, interactive design, and education.
 Classes explore topics like emerging media and typography.
 The program exists primarily online, but also mandates three weeks of on–campus study each year.
 Successful applicants must have at least a 3.0 GPA in their undergraduate studies, plus an artist’s statement, a portfolio of digital slides, and references.

-Kutztown is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+Kutztown University of Pennsylvania is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
 Its online MFA in communication design is fully accredited by the National Association of Schools of Art and Design (NASAD).

 Choosing an Online Online Master’s in Graphic Design Program

 Selecting the right program begins with discovering why you want to earn your online graphic design master’s degree.
 To answer this question, first examine programs’ concentrations.
 Some concentrations, such as brand development, appeal to students interested in managerial jobs at large marketing agencies.
 Others, such as exhibition design, attract students preparing for careers as independent artists.
 Choosing one or two concentrations that interest you automatically creates a shortlist, which you should later analyze in closer detail.

 Once you create a shortlist, focus on each program’s courses and educational experience.
 Most programs stress advanced design courses alongside those that teach valuable interpersonal, leadership, and business skills.
 Finally, the graphic design master’s degree online program you select should meet all your online learning needs.
 With so many online options, you do not need to sacrifice quality for convenience.

 What Else Can I Expect from an Online Master’s in Graphic Design Program?